-Despite Chile's efforts to electrify public transport, the country shows high levels of development inequality between the capital and other cities.
+Despite Chile's efforts to electrify public transport, such as the ongoing fleet electrification in several regions, the country shows high levels of development inequality between the capital and other cities.
 Indeed, public transportation is still informal in several towns and does not meet the same qualitative and quantitative standards as in the capital city.